pfwd/cv/index.md

 - Experience with Docker, Linux, Jenkins, AWS, Travis, Netlify, and Kubernetes
 - Experience with Figma, Miro, Jira, Confluence, MailGun, DataDog and Sentry
 - A passion for testing code (TDD, Unit, Functional), good practice and clean code
 - Lots of experience upgrading, maintaining and migrating legacy code bases.
-EG Symfony 3.x to 6 or Magento to Symfony.
+EG Symfony 3.x to 7 or Magento to Symfony.
 - Over a decade of professional web development experience (Two decades including study of the field)
 - Teacher to online students (HowToCodeWell YouTube Channel)

 ## Work history

+### 2024 | PHP Contractor at Extreme Reach

+Contract PHP Developer working with Symfony and GraphQL.

 ### 2023 - 2024 | PHP Contractor at Space48